Alexander-Jordan/rocket-rift-godot/gdd/level-design-document/ldd.md

 The coins should be able to spawn in different shapes/groups.
 A straight or curvy line, a short or long block, or even make up words.

-Sometimes there should also spawn some floaty spin tokens.

 The systems for spawning collecables and obstacles should be smart enough to not overlap them or make it impossible to collect any collectables.

 # Content List